Madam C. J. Walker Manufacturing Company

-The Madam C. J. Walker Manufacturing Company (Madam C. J. Walker Manufacturing Co., The Walker Company) was a cosmetics manufacturer incorporated in Indianapolis, Indiana in 1910 by Madam C. J. Walker.
+The Madam C. J. Walker Manufacturing Company (Madam C. J. Walker Manufacturing Co., The Walker Company) was an American cosmetics manufacturer incorporated in Indianapolis, Indiana in 1910 by Madam C. J. Walker.
 It was best known for its African-American cosmetics and hair care products.
 It is considered the most widely known and financially successful African-American-owned business of the early twentieth century.
 The Walker Company ceased operations in July 1981.

 History

 Early life

 Madam C. J. Walker, born Sarah Breedlove, was born on December 23, 1867, in Delta, Louisiana.
 Born to formerly enslaved parents, Breedlove was an orphan by the time she was seven years old.
 In 1881, Breedlove married Moses McWilliams at the age of 14.
 The couple welcomed a baby girl in 1885, named Lelia.
 Two years after the birth of Lelia, McWilliams died.